 In A.H. v.
 Church of God, 297 Va.
 604 (2019) minor attendees at church activities were sexually abused by a church deacon.
 The Supreme Court concluded that the Complaint sufficiently alleged the existence of a special relationship giving rise to a duty to protect which duty was breached.
 Therefore the demurrer should have been denied.

 In Delk v.
 Columbia/HCA Healthcare Corp., 259 Va.
-125 (2000), the general rule is that no one has the duty to protect another from the conduct of a third person.
+125 (2000), the court noted the general rule is that no one has the duty to protect another from the conduct of a third person.
 If there is a special relationship that exists between a plaintiff and a defendant which gives rise to the right of protection to the plaintiff or between the defendant and a third person which imposes a duty upon the defendant to control the third person, then such a duty does exist.

 Duty in Personal Injury Cases-Assumed Duty